Ocean City, MD and DE Beaches Forecast

 Tropical concerns: No tropical cyclone threats are forecast in the coming week.Â

-Marine: Seas currently feature approximately 3-4 ft. wave heights with a southeasterly swell, and a dominant period of 6-8 seconds.
-Wave heights will lower to 2-3 ft.
-Friday, then maintain those wave heights throughout the upcoming weekend, An increase to 3-4 ft. on Tuesday in the wake of a cold front moving through the region late Monday.
+Marine: Seas currently feature approximately 2-3 ft. wave heights with a southerly swell, and a dominant period of 3-5 seconds.
+Wave heights will increase to 3-5 ft.
+Friday and peaks at 5-8 ft.
+Friday night as a cold front continues through the region, and surface wind picks up with some gusts to 25mph possible through Saturday.
+Maintaining those higher wave heights Saturday at 5-8 ft. and 4-8ft. on Sunday, then further gradual lowering to 3-4 ft. by early next week as high pressure dominates over the region.
 Thunderstorms can provide localized rough boat and beach conditions higher than wave heights indicated, and you should monitor statements issued by the National Weather Service forecast office in Wakefield, VA for the latest marine advisories.
-At present time, thunderstorm activity is possible late Friday and Saturday (isolated/stray threat) and Monday (scattered threat) and Tuesday-Wednesday (isolated threat) within this forecast period.
-Ocean water temperatures will continue to run near seasonal average for this upcoming week in the middle 70s.
+At present time, thunderstorm activity is possible Wednesday PM (isolated threat) within this forecast period.
+Ocean water temperatures will continue to run near seasonal average for this upcoming week in the mid to upper 70s.

 Forecaster:Â Rinaldi